Home Rules Tips 6x6 Puzzles 8x8 Puzzles 10x10 Puzzles 12x12 Puzzles 14x14 Puzzles Archive Information

 Complete rows and columns

-Each row and each column should contain an equal number of zeros and ones.
-If the required number of zeros is reached in a row or a column, the remaining cells should contain a one, and vice versa.
-In the example below, each row and each column should contain 3 ones and 3 zeros.
-This implies that the blue cell in the third row should be a one, and that the two blue cells in the third column should be a zero.
+Each row and column contains an equal number of zeros and ones.
+If the maximum number of zeros in a row or column is reached, the remaining cells can be filled with a one, and vice versa.
+In the example below, each column and row contains three zeros and three ones.
+This means that the blue cell in the third row is a one, and the two blue cells in the third column can be filled with a zero.

-In the example below, there is a one and a zero missing in the lower column.
-If the one is filled in in the left blue cell and the zero in the right blue cell, a row similar to the second row is obtained.
+In the example below, a one and a zero are missing from the bottom row.
+If the one is entered in the left blue cell and the zero in the right blue cell, a row equal to the second row will be created.
 This is not allowed.
-Therefore a zero should be filled in in the left blue cell and a one in the right blue cell.
+Therefore, the zero must be entered in the left blue cell and the one in the right blue cell.

 Eliminate other impossible combinations

-In the situation below there is a one and there are two zeros missing in the fourth row.
-If we fill in the one in the blue cell, we end up with three zeros in a row.
-Because this is not allowed, it follows that the blue cell should contain a zero.
+In the example below, a one is missing and two zeros are missing in the fourth row.
+If we fill in the one in the blue cell (and the two zeros in the other two empty cells in the fourth row), a trio is created.
+Because this is not allowed, the blue cell must contain a zero.